Welcome

 We are an independent transport planning consultancy, formed in 2005.
 Our five members all have strong in-depth knowledge of all aspects of active travel, with a particular focus on cycling.

-We specialise in innovative ways of developing and promoting active and sustainable transport options, covering every step from initial strategies and audits to managing implementation and monitoring outcomes.
-Our clients include local authorities, national parks, development bodies, Government Departments, larger consultancies and anyone else requiring practical and achievable sustainable transport solutions.
+We specialise in innovative ways of developing and promoting active and sustainable transport options, covering every step from initial strategies and audits to outline design and monitoring outcomes.
+Our clients include local authorities, national parks, Government departments, community organisations, larger consultancies and anyone else requiring practical and achievable sustainable transport solutions.

 The Transport Initiatives team mainly developed their skills working in or for local authorities.
-They also contributed to the work of Cycling England between 2005 and 2010.
+They also contributed to the work of Cycling England (2005-2010).
 Our team are internationally recognised as being experts in their field.